 While his extraordinary talent for influencing people, early adoption of technology and single-minded dedication served him well over the years, Mike encountered the usual setbacks, distractions and detours.

-Sadly, it was Mike’s single-minded dedication to be well liked and gain material rishes that impoverished his life.
+Sadly, it was Mike’s single-minded dedication to be well liked and become wealthy that impoverished his life.
 One of the things Mike used to say was “you can’t get the heat without chopping the wood”.
-While this philosophy served him well throughout his career, he neglected to apply it to other areas of his life.
+While this philosophy served him well throughout his career, he neglected to apply it in his personal life.

 Like Willy Loman from Arthur Miller’s Tony Award and Pulitzer Prize-winning play, “The Death of a Salesman“, Mike spent his entire life pursuing the American Dream and was only 63 when he died.
 To salesmen like Mike and Willy, the American Dream meant being well liked and attaining material success.
 Tragically, Willie and Mike’s obsession with success consumed them, leaving precious little time or energy for anything else.
 Perhaps the reason we find the play so compelling is because there is a little bit of Willy Loman in all of us.
 However, unlike Willy, Mike was actually well liked by many and did achieve success.
 Even more significantly, before he died, Mike recognized and admitted his mistake.
 To me, that was his ultimate triumph.